ceec/html-tutorial/README.md

 #Javascript

-Javacsript takes the webpage and lets you manipulate it.
+Javacsript takes the webpage and lets you manipulate the HTML and CSS.

 ```HTML
     <button id="button">Click Me!</button>